atweiden/tantum/docs/Syntax.md

 ------------

 - Transaction descriptions are optional
-- Transaction descriptions, when given, must appear all on one line.
+- Transaction descriptions, when given, must appear all on one line, within either a pair of double quotes ("this") or double curly quotes (“that”)

 #### Unacceptable (transaction description is not contained on one line)